szh-bash/ACM/README.md

 # Code from OnlineJudge
-The way to be The One
+The way to Be The One